There are currently 1,000+ designers available on Reedsy, come meet them.

 Designer: Vanessa M.

-The Dark Side of the Mirror book cover, by Leah J.
+The Dark Side of the Mirror thriller book cover design by Leah J. featuring a close-up photograph of a face half-hidden in darkness behind a cracked mirror shard.

 Designer: Leah J.